orbitmines/archive/projects/_unprocessed/Incoherent Tangents (2022-2024).md

 [[2024-02-07]]
 Magic def as something happens without an intermediate step, but then how could you possibly be certain of that?

 [[2024-02-27]]
 You probably wouldn't want to normalize (ie create the pressure that you must) publishing you everything do online - but that's probably what I'm signalling to now
 [[2024-02-05]]
-What di you do in a world where finding something is the hard part, then copying snd redistributing takes resources, but copying is a pretty univerdal resource.
+What do you do in a world where finding something is the hard part, then copying and redistributing takes resources, but copying is a pretty universal resource.
 This has basically been the transition/history of software?

 ---